TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/PublishExtension/Index.rst

 * Extension can be installed in a
   :ref:`non-Composer based <t3install:install-typo3-without-composer>`
   TYPO3 instance using the :ref:`Extension Manager <extension-manager>`.
-* All advantages of being listed in the TER, e.g.
+* All advantages of being listed in the TER, for example:

   * Easy finding of your extension
   * The community can vote for your extension